Dual-Title Ph.D. Program in Bioethics

 Graduates of Penn State’s Dual-Title Ph.D. in Bioethics possess an edge in the job market, as well.
 Their interdisciplinary training makes them competitive candidates for academic positions in their primary discipline, in the field of bioethics, and as joint hires.
 Our Program also prepares its graduates to address ethical issues—including institutional and systemic ethical challenges—that arise in both public- and private-sector environments.

-Students must first be admitted to their primary program before they can be considered for admission to the Dual-Title Ph.D.
+Students must first be admitted to their primary program (i.e., Anthropology, Biobehavioral Health, Communication Arts and Sciences, Kinesiology, and Nursing) before they can be considered for admission to the Dual-Title Ph.D.
 Program in Bioethics.
-However, when applying to their primary program, students should also indicate their interest in the bioethics dual-title Ph.D. by sending an email to firstname.lastname@example.org including (as attachments) the student’s personal statement submitted to the primary program and a copy of the student’s CV.
+As a result, interested individuals should first contact and apply to the primary program of interest.
+However, when applying to their primary program, students should also indicate their interest in the bioethics dual-title Ph.D. by sending an email to email@example.com including (as attachments) the student’s personal statement submitted to the primary program and a copy of the student’s CV.

 For more information about the Dual-Title Ph.D.
 Program in Bioethics, including course requirements, please view the Penn State Graduate Bulletin.